azzamsa/diego/README.md

 - Comments
 - Language switching via pelican's i18n_subsites
 - Hide specific article
+- popular and favourite articles
+- nice paragraph divider, TOC, and alert
 - many more ...

 To see how it looks, visit [my website][my-web] or its [configuration][sc]